How to look for records of... Court of King’s Bench records 1200-1702

 The Bille files, having become the main file for bill business, then became subdivided itself.
 This development may have come about as a result of the appointment of a former filazer, Richard Haywode, as joint chief clerk in 1549.
 That year the most important documents in the Bille files, the real bills themselves, were removed into a separate files, which soon came to be known as the Declarationes files, KB 152.
 These are the most important of all the new series, because they ‘declare’ the true cause of the action and are the equivalent of the earlier original writs.

-The individual bills in them are undated until 1569, but then they became dated; by 1581 they were even numbered.
-By 1591 the number of declarations had become so great (8-9,000 a year) that there could be ten files for a single year, so it was decided to filewere grouped them by the first letter of the plaintiff’s name.
+The individual bills in them are undated until 1569, but then they became dated; by 1581 they were also numbered.
+By 1591 the number of declarations had become so great (8-9,000 a year) that there could be ten files for a single year, so it was decided to file them by the first letter of the plaintiff’s name.
 Smaller letters were grouped, creating 17 terms per file.

 There are also four series of auxiliary files for litigation by bill.